+Oregon (Oregon State University)

+Plan of Work for 2023-2027

+Status: Final (Approved 9/28/2022)

+Executive Summary Overview

 The Oregon Agricultural Experiment Station (OAES) and the OSU Extension Service (OSUES) at Oregon State University provide the people of Oregon with research-based knowledge and education that focus on strengthening communities and economies, sustaining natural resources, and promoting healthy families and individuals.
 OAES is Oregon's principal source of knowledge relating to agricultural and food systems, and a major source of knowledge regarding environmental quality, natural resources, life sciences, and rural economies and communities worldwide.
-The mission of OSUES is to have positive impacts on community livability, economic vitality, natural resources sustainability, and the health and well-being of people.
-Projects conducted by OAES and OSUES cross disciplinary lines to more fully address critical issues at the local, regional and national level.
+OSUES works to create positive impacts on community livability, economic vitality, agriculture and natural resources sustainability, and the health and well- being of people.
+Projects and programs conducted by OAES and OSUES cross disciplinary lines to more fully address critical issues at the local, regional and national levels.

-The College of Agricultural Sciences OAES reflects these values:
+The College of Agricultural Sciences' OAES office reflects these values:

-- Value 1: Responsiveness We react in a timely fashion to the needs of those we serve; - Value 2: Partnership and cooperation We collaborate with individuals, organizations, businesses, and agencies outside the University: - Value 3: Teamwork and coordination We synchronize our efforts among our units and with other units at the University; - Value 4: Credibility We focus on being known as a source of reliable, objective, research-based information and education.
+Value 1: Responsiveness - We react in a timely fashion to the needs of those we serve; Value 2: Partnership and cooperation - We collaborate with individuals, organizations, businesses, and agencies outside the University; Value 3: Teamwork and coordination - We synchronize our efforts among our units and with other units at the University; Value 4: Credibility - We focus on being known as a source of reliable, objective, research-based information and education.
 The core values and operating principles of OSUES are: